ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 200 BPM, 4:54 | 7.71★\
 *description written by [Wixonater](https://osu.ppy.sh/users/10083084)*

-From a new name to the Loved Category, but quite well known as a player, Nameless Player's *Gekka\*Midare Botan* hits the sweet spot of a classic aim map.
+From a new name to the Loved category, but quite well known as a player, Nameless Player's *Gekka\*Midare Botan* hits the sweet spot of a classic aim map.

-At 7.71\*, 200 BPM and with a 5 minute runtime, the map doesn't take punches, yet gives a consistent challenge of cross screen aim and spaced streams.
+At 7.71 stars, 200 BPM and with a 5-minute runtime, the map doesn't pull any punches, yet gives a consistent challenge of cross-screen aim and spaced streams.
 The map hits all of the basics, and does it quite flawlessly; despite the high difficulty, it remains comfortable to play and visually clean throughout.

 I hope you enjoy, and make sure to vote on the link above if you wish to see this map enter Loved!